Skip to main content

 Information and benefits screening

 What it helps with: Your county ADRC can help you understand local services, state programs, federal benefits, and long-term care choices.
-Staff can point you to the right office for meals, rides, caregiver support, Medicare counseling, Medicaid, housing, legal help, and safety concerns.
+Staff can point you to the right office for meals, rides, caregiver support, Medicare counseling, Medicaid, housing, legal help, senior center programs, and safety concerns.

 Who may qualify: Older adults, adults with disabilities, caregivers, and family members can call for information.
 Some services focus on people age 60 and older.
 Some disability and long-term care services are open to adults of other ages if they meet program rules.

 Reality check: The first call is not the same as approval.
-Staff may screen your situation, then send you to NJSave, NJ SNAP, Medicaid, a housing office, a meal provider, or another local partner.
+Staff may screen the situation, then send the caller to NJSave, NJ SNAP, Medicaid, a housing office, a senior center, a meal provider, or another local partner.

 Senior meals and food support

 What it helps with: County aging offices can connect older adults to congregate meals, home-delivered meals, nutrition counseling, and food benefit referrals.
+Senior centers may also host lunch programs.
 New Jersey also has SNAP, food banks, and senior food programs.
-The state food flyer says adults 60 and over may use several food paths, including meal sites and home-delivered nutrition, when rules are met.

 Where to apply: Ask your county ADRC about meals.
-Apply for SNAP through the state system, or ask your county office or NJSave helper where to start if you are unsure.
+Apply for SNAP through the state system, or ask your county office where to start if the form is confusing.

 Reality check: Meal delivery is not always immediate.
 Routes, volunteers, funding, and local staffing can affect wait times.
-If you need food today, call 2-1-1 while you also ask about senior meal programs.
+If food is needed today, call 2-1-1 while also asking about senior meal programs.

 Medicare counseling and NJSave

 What it helps with: SHIP gives free Medicare counseling.
 Counselors can help with Medicare, Medigap, Medicare Advantage, Part D drug plans, bills, claims, and plan questions.
-NJSave is a combined application for help with Medicare premiums, prescription costs, Lifeline utility help, hearing aid help, Extra Help, and other screening paths.
+NJSave is a combined application path for help with Medicare premiums, prescription costs, Lifeline utility help, hearing aid help, Extra Help, and related screening.

 Who may qualify: SHIP is for New Jersey Medicare beneficiaries.
 NJSave is for low-income older adults and individuals with disabilities who meet the rules for one or more programs.
 PAAD, Senior Gold, Lifeline, and Medicare Savings Programs each have their own rules.